 - Add walnuts to cereal, salads or muffins.
 Try walnut oil in salad dressings, too.

-- Eat two 4-ounce portions of fatty fish each week, such as salmon, lake trout, canned light tuna (in water), mackerel and sardines.
+- Eat two 4-ounce portions of fatty fish each week.
+Some options include salmon, lake trout, canned light tuna (in water), mackerel and sardines.

 - Include plant-based foods as sources of protein, including tempeh, beans, lentils, seeds and nuts.